usaidalhadeethi/Real-Estate-Price-Prediction/README.md

 ## This project demonstrates the use of machine learning to predict numerical values using Ridge Regression.
 The model is trained on a custom dataset and deployed on a local web application using Streamlit.

-veri.ipynb: Generates the custom dataset (veri.csv).
-algoritma.ipynb: Trains and evaluates machine learning models; selects the best model. eniyi.joblib: The best-performing model for predictions. veri.csv: The custom dataset used for training models. app.py: Streamlit app for real-time predictions using the Ridge Regression (the best-performing model) model. requirements.txt: Lists dependencies required for the project.
 ## Project Files:

 * **veri.ipynb:** Generates the custom dataset (veri.csv).